 “We haven’t stopped praying for you…so that you may walk worthy of the Lord, fully pleasing to Him, bearing fruit in every good work and growing in the knowledge of God.”
 (Col. 1:9-10)

-8. Pray they will speak the gospel boldly.
+8. Pray for church leaders that they will speak the gospel boldly.

 Paul wrote from a prison cell—his punishment for preaching the Word—but still he sought prayer support to continue his evangelizing.
 If Paul needed such prayer, surely church leaders do today.